 The Pilón-Lajas Biosphere Reserve is located on the far eastern spur of the Andes.
 It comprises mixed mountain and highland ecosystems.
 The Bolivian government has designated the reserve as a territory and Native Community Land of the indigenous groups living in the Pilón-Lajas region.

 The Pilón-Lajas Biosphere Reserve is located in Bolivia on the far eastern spur of the Andes.
 The main river that flows in the protected area is the Quiquibey River.

 The Biosphere Reserve is located in the departments of La Paz and Beni, in their northern and western parts, respectively, about 350 km (217 mi) northeast of La Paz and 50 km (31 mi) west of San Borja.

-The Pilón-Lajas Biosphere Reserve lies largely within the Bolivian Yungas ecoregion.
-It comprises mixed mountain and highland systems: low hills and Amazonian plains covered with tropical humid forests, subtropical and tropical forest, forests in ancient alluvial terraces, plus mountain and valley forests.
+The Pilón-Lajas Biosphere Reserve lies mainly within the Bolivian Yungas ecoregion.
+It comprises mixed mountain and highland systems: low hills and Amazonian plains covered with humid tropical forests, subtropical and tropical forests, forests in ancient alluvial terraces, plus mountain and valley forests.

 Mixed populations work in agriculture (rice monoculture), mining, cattle grazing and timber and mostly live in urban centers.

-Forest timber and unproductive agricultural systems give poor returns and the land is often turned into pasture, a process which threatens sustainable cultures and practices of the indigenous people.
+Forest timber and unproductive agricultural systems give poor returns, and the land is often turned into pasture, a process that threatens the sustainable cultures and practices of the indigenous people.

-The main management goals are to guarantee territorial rights to indigenous people (Chimane and Mosetén) and promote their participation in the decision making processes in order to implement sustainable practices of natural resources.
+The primary management goals are to guarantee territorial rights to indigenous people and promote their participation in the decision-making processes to implement sustainable practices of natural resources.